restfulapi/api-strategy/README.md

 REST stands for REpresentational State Transfer, and was first described in chapter 5 of [Roy Fielding's Ph.D dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 There are many resources for learning about REST.
 For those who are not yet familiar with REST principles, you may want to review the [REST API Tutorial](http://www.restapitutorial.com).

 APIs that adopt REST principles are 'stateless', 'resource-orientated', 'expose a uniform interface', and use 'hypermedia as the engine of application state' (HATEOAS).
+It is this last item which distinguishes a RESTful API from an HTTP based API.
+Roy Fielding has stated:

+>'[hypermedia-driven application state](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)' is a 'requirement' of REST.

-For those not familiar with HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
+_For those not familiar with HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
 Essentially, HATEOAS exposes the state machine of an application such that the client interacting with the application is provided with appropriate options at each step within a workflow.
-HATEOAS is not often supported by APIs stated as being RESTful, however Roy Fielding has stated '[hypermedia-driven application state](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)' is a 'requirement' of REST.
+HATEOAS is not often supported by APIs stated as being RESTful, however per Roy Fielding it is a requirement._

+This API strategy references both 'HTTP APIs' and 'RESTful APIs', the latter employing hypermedia.
+When this strategy discusses HTTP APIs, it is referring to using HTTP correctly and fully but not using hypermedia-based.

-Expanding a bit upon the above, we can state RESTful APIs:
+Expanding a bit upon the above, we can state HTTP APIs:

 * Expose 'Resources' to represent important concepts and objects
 * Ensure each resource is uniquely 'addressable' via a URI, so that clients may interact with them over HTTP
 * Provide one or more 'representations' (e.g., using JSON and or XML) of those resources
 * Provide a consistent, standard interface based upon the standard HTTP methods
 * Ensure interaction with the API is stateless in nature, in order to provide flexibility in deployment as well as to promote scalability

+In addition to the above, RESTful APIs:

 * Use hypermedia as the engine of application state

 Martin Fowler authored a very nice overview of the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) (RMM) used for gauging an API's 'level of RESTfulness'.
-This seems to be the most popular maturity model for REST.
+This seems to be the most popular maturity model for REST (and includes what we call HTTP APIs here).

 While RESTful APIs provide important benefits to the clients of the APIs (as outlined above), REST principles may also be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).